 React Native provides a means of debugging your code in the browser, but it is often more convenient if you can debug your code right in your editor.

-There is also a debug console where you can view logged messages.
+You can also easily toggle breakpoints for any line of code in your file, just like you would in Google’s Chromium browser.
+And finally, there’s a debug console where you can view logged messages.
 Logged messages are powered by Logpoints.
 Unlike breakpoints, they log custom messages in the debug console rather than break into the debugger.

 Here are a few types of extensions you might find useful in your React Native project: